Browse by Medical Category

 HemiChat is a parent-led UK charity built on support relating to babies, children and young adults living with Hemiplegia.

 Composed of more than twenty-five locations throughout Massachusetts, the Spaulding Hospital Rehabilitation Network offers specialized and customized care in pediatric rehabilitation.
-Treatment includes on-site therapy housing, PT/OT, speech therapy, state-of-the-art technologies, and support groups, among many other options.
+Treatment includes on-site therapy housing, PT/OT, speech therapy, state-of-the-art technologies, support groups and more.

 The Speech, Language and Literacy Center at the MGH Institute of Health Professions offers comprehensive assessment, therapy and specialty services for speech and language disorders in children of all ages.
 Treatment can be individual or in a group setting, and is mostly free.